Moving to Abuja

 So, in actuality, expat life in Abuja can feel surprisingly luxurious, and many foreigners enjoy the closeness of a community made-up mostly of non-nationals.
 Not to mention, though still developing, the city claims shops, bars, cinemas and nightclubs, and is only a hop, skip and a jump away from some of the more naturally splendid areas of the nation, like Gurara Falls and Jos.

 Of course, it’s important to maintain some perspective, and to realise that expat life in Nigeria’s capital can be challenging, and one of extreme and unbalanced privilege.
-Though, because most people don’t end up spending long-periods of time in Abuja, as they may do in destinations in Europe, Asia or America, it’s possible to work hard and live well quite easily and in an unaffected manner.
+However, as most people don’t end up spending long-periods of time in Abuja, as they may do in destinations in Europe, Asia or America, it’s possible to work hard and live well quite easily and in an unaffected manner.